premiumwp/manta/readme.txt

 Tags: one-column, two-columns, three-columns, left-sidebar, right-sidebar, flexible-header, accessibility-ready, custom-background, custom-header, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, microformats, post-formats, rtl-language-support, sticky-post, theme-options, threaded-comments, translation-ready

 == Description ==
-Welcome to Manta, a minimal, lightweight and mobile first theme created for WordPress without compromising standards.
+Manta is a minimal, lightweight and mobile first WordPress theme that is flexible and easy to use.
 It is built with accessibility, search-engine optimization (SEO), security, pagespeed and simplicity in mind.
 Manta is written with clean code, the most current HTML5 conventions and Schema.org microdata.

 == Installation ==